miguelangelo78/Kernel-Test/README.md

 ![Kernel screenshot 3](http://i.imgur.com/FxDpD1g.png)

 # How To Install
+This project can be compiled and executed in both Windows and Linux distros.

 Simply Download and Run the following scripts (save as...):
 * [**Windows**](https://raw.githubusercontent.com/miguelangelo78/Kernel-Test/master/toolchain/Windows/kerneldev_toolkit_downloader.bat)
 * [**Linux - Soon**](#)